(a) (1) Upon a finding of a Grade A or B violation, the court shall revoke probation.

 Application Notes:

-3. Subsection (e) is designed to ensure that the revocation penalty is not decreased by credit for time in official detention other than time in official detention resulting from the federal probation or supervised release violation warrant or proceeding.
+2. Subsection (e) is designed to ensure that the revocation penalty is not decreased by credit for time in official detention other than time in official detention resulting from the federal probation violation warrant or proceeding.
 Example: A defendant, who was in pre-trial detention for three months, is placed on probation, and subsequently violates that probation.
 The court finds the violation to be a Grade C violation, determines that the applicable range of imprisonment is 4–10 months, and determines that revocation of probation and imposition of a term of imprisonment of four months is appropriate.
-Under subsection (e), a sentence of seven months imprisonment would be required because the Bureau of Prisons, under 18 U.S.C. § 3585(b), will allow the defendant three months’ credit toward the term of imprisonment imposed upon revocation.
+Under subsection (e), a sentence of seven months imprisonment would be required because the Federal Bureau of Prisons, under 18 U.S.C. § 3585(b), will allow the defendant three months’ credit toward the term of imprisonment imposed upon revocation.

-5. Intermittent confinement is authorized as a condition of probation during the first year of the term of probation.
-18 U.S.C. § 3563(b)(10).
-Intermittent confinement is authorized as a condition of supervised release during the first year of supervised release, but only for a violation of a condition of supervised release in accordance with 18 U.S.C. § 3583(e)(2) and only when facilities are available.
-See §5F1.8 (Intermittent Confinement).
+4. Intermittent confinement is authorized as a condition of probation during the first year of the term of probation.
+18 U.S.C. § 3563(b)(10); see also §5F1.8 (Intermittent Confinement).